-Preventx and its partners make decisions on what data is processed and how this will be done.
+Preventx and its partners make decisions on what data is processed and how this is done.

-This is role is undertaken in accordance with the General Data Protection Regularly (GDPR) and the Data Protection Act 2018.
+These decisions are undertaken in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

-For all requests regarding the control of your data, please contact Preventx:
+For all requests regarding the control of your data, please contact our Data Protection Officer: